 A substantial body of opinion has developed revealing that Q-switched lasers such as the MedLite laser as used by City Laser Clinic are especially effective because the machine can deliver 2 classes of therapeutic laser.
 The ability to deliver different laser forms, appropriate for the various types of lesion is especially necessary for treating Melasma because it presents as dermal (deep) and epidermal (superficial) pigmentation.
 The MedLite laser machine allows the operator to select:

 - A wavelength of 532nm suitable for treatment of near surface (epidermal) skin pigmentations, as well as;

 - A wavelength of 1064nm that is more suitable for treatment of pigmentations in the dermal (deep) layer of the skin.

-Contact us to arrange a free consultation to discuss a treatment plan that suits your needs.
+Contact us to arrange a free laser consultation to discuss a laser treatment plan that suits your needs.
 Our experience shows that 8-10 treatments weekly will ensure significant improvement and in some cases complete fading of Melasma.
-One maintenance treatment every 8 weeks is recommended to maintain achieved results.
+One maintenance laser treatment every 8 weeks is recommended to maintain achieved results.